"It's been 3 years...." (9-1-39)

 All the bombs and shells aimed at Gdynia, the Poles said, dropped into the sea and did no harm.
 Warsaw insisted that all the raids were of light character, and seemed intended more as a warning than anything else.

 Twice after the first raid on Warsaw, warning sirens screamed again, and each time, anti-aircraft guns started firing skyward at planes they couldn’t see.
-The first time this happened, it was apparently a false alarm, for no planes were heard or seen.
+The first time this happened, it apparently was a false alarm, for no planes were heard or seen.
 The second time, there was an unmistakable drone of planes and the heavy thud of anti-aircraft guns was heard to the west of the city.
 But planes were not seen this time either, and it was announced that “they were driven off.”

 Polish officials feared more raids tonight.

 The Poles not only say these attacks are being resisted; they also claim the Germans are being “repulsed” on all but one sector.
-At Częstochowa, the Poles admit that many persons have been killed by German aerial and artillery bombardment.
+At Czestochowa, the Poles admit that many persons have been killed by German aerial and artillery bombardment.
 “Severe hostilities” were reported from that district.

-Ciechanów is not more than 50 miles north of Warsaw, but the Poles do not expect a big offensive to originate in East Prussia because the garrison there is believed to be too weak.
+Ciechanow is not more than 50 miles north of Warsaw, but the Poles do not expect a big offensive to originate in East Prussia because the garrison there is believed to be too weak.

 Polish officials emphasized constantly that Poland was not attacking.
-The emphasis was due to the fact that in Berlin, it was being reported that Polish artillery bombarded the railway station at Beuthen, Germany (just across the border near the Corridor), with 75mm guns, and that Polish planes dropped bombs on a residential area of Beuthen.
+The emphasis was due to the fact that in Berlin, it was being reported that Polish artillery bombarded the railway station at Beuthen, Germany (just across the border near the Corridor), with 75 mm. guns, and that Polish planes dropped bombs on a residential area of Beuthen.
 The Berlin report stated the Polish shells and bombs did no harm at all.

-During the air raid on Warsaw, residents of the capital got their first chance to use the new and hastily-constructed air-raid trenches, dug in all parts of the city by women last week.
 Hardly had the “all-clear” signal come when crews of boys and girls were on the way to spots where new trenches are to be dug, or to existing ones which will be widened and deepened to hold more people.

 Immediately after the first, and real raid, the Foreign Office charged Germany with aggression, announcing:

-Shortly after 7 a.m.
+“Shortly after 7 a.m.
 (2 a.m.
 EDT), Germans started military action at different points on the frontier.
 This undoubtedly is German aggression against Poland.
-Military action is now developing.
+Military action is now developing.”

 Warsaw itself was bombed at 9 a.m.
 (4 a.m.
 EDT).

-During the night, our age-long enemy again opened operations against the Polish state.
-In this historic hour, I address myself to all the country’s citizens with the deep conviction that the entire nation will rally around the Commander-in-Chief of the Armed Forces in order to defend its liberty, independence and honor and will give a worthy response to the aggressor, as it has done many times in the history of Polish-German relations.
+In his proclamation, President Moscicki said: “During the night, our age-long enemy again opened operations against the Polish state.
+In this historic hour, I address myself to all the country’s citizens with the deep conviction that the entire nation will rally around the commander-in-chief of the armed forces in order to defend its liberty, independence and honor and will give a worthy response to the aggressor, as it has done many times in the history of Polish-German relations.

 ‘Nation blessed by God’

-The entire nation is blessed by God in the struggle for its holy and righteous cause and in union with the army, will march in close ranks to the fight and to complete victory.
+“The entire nation is blessed by God in the struggle for its holy and righteous cause and in union with the army, will march in close ranks to the fight and to complete victory.

 Required under law

-The proclamation was required by the Polish Constitution in order to put the nation fully on a wartime basis.
+The proclamation was required by the Polish Constitution in order to put the nation fully on a war-time basis.

 Detonations heard

-Private sources here said heavy fighting was underway at Chojnice, on the northwestern border.
+Private sources here said heavy fighting was under way at Chojnice, on the northwestern border.

 The Warsaw bombardment began when heavy detonations were heard outside the city.
 Some of them were the detonations of anti-aircraft guns.